No copyright infringement intended: Vampire Knight is a product of Matsuri Hino.

 My arms wrapped around her slender frame affectionately.
 "I will."

-Through the veil of her dark hair, the soft ruby eyes of my father appeared.
+Over the veil of her dark head, my father appeared.
+His poignant ruby eyes teeming with furious pain.
 He stepped closer and offered me a hand.
 My mother nodded reassuringly and urged me forward with a hand on my back.

 He swooped the other arm around my head to kiss my pate.
 "Take care of yourself."

 "I will.
 Thank you, 'ka-chan, otou-chan."

 This was not a celebration.
 Relatives and spies hawked impatiently around our residence for weeks, all salivating for this particular event.
 Their morose eyes drenched with pity and scorn devoured me.
 My mother stopped somewhere in the foyer and I understood it was as far as she could go.
 I didn't blame her and parted an exuberant smile from my shrieking heart to my vigilantes.

 "Tsk, tsk our family's life is on her tiny shoulders."

 "Can she really do it?
 Ruthless purebloods, ruthless."

 My father cloaked me before guiding me inside of the car.
 "Don't be angry, Yuuki."
 He whispered over my enshrouded head.
 "It was fated."
 A tear glided over the curve of his jaw as he closed the door.